lucaszischka/BottomSheet/README.md

 This BottomSheet shows nouns which can be filtered by searching.
 It adopts the scrolling behavior of apple, so that you can only scroll the  `ScrollView ` in the  `.top ` position.
-Also, the higher the BottomSheet, the more blurred the background is to move the focus.
+The higher the BottomSheet is dragged, the more blurry the background becomes (with the BlurEffect .dark) to move the focus to the BottomSheet.

 <img src="Assets/WordSearchView.gif" height="600">